When it comes to toilet problems, they are usually irritating. Some of those problems are described below:

 First, double-check whether the water supply is turned on.

-Problems with flushing usually occur when there is an object in the flush tank blocking the flow of water.
+Flushing problems typically happens when there is an object in the tank restricting the water flow.

-Replacing the valve will most likely solve it.
-You don't even have to get a plumber for that.
+Installing a new valve will resolve this issue.
+You won’t even need to hire a plumber for that.

-Also try tightening the handle, as it may have gotten loose and the problem will likely be solved.
+Additionally, try to tighten the handle, as it may have become loose and the issue will likely be resolved.

-Your flush tank may overflow if a lever or a fill valve is worn out.
+Your toilet tank may overflow if the fill valve is defective or worn out.

 Another one would be damaged fill valve.
 Checking the condition of it will let you know if you should replace it.